MBTA CAF USA Type 10: Concepts

-The design of the Type 10 cars is built around the ongoing project to upgrade the CharlieCard.
+The design of the Type 10 cars is also built around the ongoing project to upgrade the CharlieCard.
 The upgraded CharlieCard will support proof-of-payment fares, which will allow Green Line operators to stop processing fares.
 The Type 10 cars incorporate this change into their design, with operators driving the train from an enclosed, full-width cab.

 The MBTA followed a best value procurement model for the Type 10 cars, and evaluated proposals from CAF, Siemens Mobility, and Alstom.
 In August 2022, CAF was selected to build the new cars, at a total cost of $811 million.
 The purchase price includes 102 cars, 2 simulators for operator training, and a 3-year warranty.